 Managed by the St. Lucie County Mosquito Control District, this wetlands park/mitigation bank on South Hutchinson Island features a series of mangrove-lined impoundments along the Indian River Lagoon.
 Hike or bike the unpaved dike trail west to an observation platform on the impoundments and two great viewing spots along Bear Point Cove: an elevated viewing tower and a 500-foot fishing pier.
-Numerous wading birds like Wood Storks, Great Egrets and Roseate Spoonbills are common in the canals and lagoon, and Reddish Egrets and Green Herons occur here as well.
-Black- and Yellow-crowned Night Herons skulk in the mangroves.
-This spot can have good migratory songbird fallouts during spring migration, as they return and make landfall on the coast.
-Launch a canoe or kayak to journey into the lagoon, where you might encounter manatees and sea turtles.
-Bear Point Sanctuary is worth a visit if you’re in the area--you never know what you might find until you stop and look!
+Wwading birds like Wood Stork, Great Egret and Roseate Spoonbill are common in the canals and lagoon, and Reddish Egret and Green Heron occur here as well.
+Both species of Night Herons skulk in the mangroves.
+This spot can be good for wood-warblers during spring migration, as they return and make landfall on the coast.
+Launch a canoe or kayak to paddle the lagoon, where you might encounter manatees and sea turtles.
 Guided walks, boat tours and interpretive programs are offered; call for details.
-Bring water plus protection against the sun and biting insects.